 How to Add Custom Post Types to WordPress Website

-If just a couple of extra post types are required, with a couple of meta fields and no special manipulations with them afterward, the manual method might be an option.
+If just a couple of extra post types are required, with a couple of meta fields and no special manipulations with them afterward, the you can create custom post types in WordPress programmatically, or it might be an option.
 Instead of writing dozens of lines of code, just use one of the generators like this, which makes your life easier.
 Add the code to the functions.php file, and the new post type will appear in the dashboard.

 Adding CPT using a plugin